orlandolorenzo724/gomorra-sql/README.md

 ## Certifications
 If you have an issued certification, you can check it out at the following URL by replacing the "user" parameter with your name (replace spaces with hyphens): https://aurasphere.co/gomorra-sql/certificate.html?user=donato-rimenti.

-## Contributions
-Improvements are always appreciated!
-If you want to contribute to this project though, remember to open an issue with your suggestion before doing any changes.
-This will help you avoid working on something that won't get merged.

 ## Project status
 This project is considered completed and won't be developed further.

 ## Contacts
-You can contact me using my account e-mail or opening an issue on this repo.
+You can contact me using my account e-mail or by joining the Telegram group.
 I'll try to reply ASAP.

 ## Acknowledgments
 Thanks to [Federica Lisci](https://www.linkedin.com/in/federica-lisci-377220162/) for the logo!